Request a housing review

 You will be given the opportunity to provide more information about your situation and may be invited in for an interview.
 It is important that you tell the reviewing officer any other information that needs to be considered; otherwise the review will be based on the facts that are already known about your circumstances.

-A decision on your review will normally be made within 56 days (eight weeks) from the date that you asked for the review.
 Once the review has been completed, you will be informed in writing of the decision we have reached.

 The letter will explain: